-Great Lakes Dredge & Dock Corporation engages in the business of marine construction, primarily dredging, and commercial and industrial demolition primarily in the east, west, and Gulf Coasts of the United States.
-The company’s Dredging segment is involved in capital dredging projects consisting of primarily port expansion projects, land reclamations, trench digging for pipelines, tunnels and cables, and other dredging related to the construction of breakwaters, jetties, and canals; beach nourishment projects, which involve moving sand from the ocean floor to shoreline locations; and maintenance dredging that includes the re-dredging of previously deepened waterways and harbors to remove silt, sand, and other accumulated sediments, as well as lake and river dredging, inland levee and construction dredging, environmental restoration, and habitat improvement.
-Its Demolition segment provides commercial and industrial demolition services.
-It is involved in exterior demolition that comprises dismantling and demolition of structures and foundations; and interior demolition, which includes removing specific structures within a building.
-This segment also engages in site development, removal of asbestos and other hazardous materials, and remediation of contaminated demolition materials.
-The company serves federal, state, and local governments; foreign governments; domestic and foreign private concerns, such as utilities and oil companies; general contractors; corporations that commission projects; nonprofit institutions, such as universities and hospitals; and local government and municipal agencies.
-It has a fleet of 33 dredges, including 8 deployed internationally; 19 material transportation barges; 2 drill boats; and various other specialized support vessels.
+Great Lakes Dredge & Dock Corporation provides dredging services in the United States and internationally.
+It operates in two segments, Dredging and Environmental & Remediation.
+The Dredging segment is involved in capital dredging that consists of port expansion projects, land reclamations, trench digging for pipelines, tunnels and cables, and other dredging related to the construction of breakwaters, jetties, canals, and other marine structures.
+This segment also engages in channel deepening and port infrastructure development; coastal protection projects, which involve moving sand from the ocean floor to shoreline locations; and re-dredging of previously deepened waterways and harbors to remove silt, sand, and other accumulated sediments, as well as lake and river dredging, inland levee and construction dredging, environmental restoration and habitat improvement, and other marine construction projects.
+This segment serves federal, state, and local governments; foreign governments; and domestic and foreign private concerns, such as utilities, oil, and other energy companies.
+The Environmental & Remediation segment provides soil, water, and sediment environmental remediation for the municipal and private party markets, as well as industrial cleaning, abatement, and hazardous waste removal services.
+This segment serves general contractors, corporations, Superfund potentially responsible parties, environmental engineering and construction firms, and local government and municipal agencies.
+The company operates a fleet of 31 dredges, including 9 deployed internationally; 23 material transportation barges; and various other support vessels.
 The company was formerly known as Lydon & Drews Partnership and changed its name to Great Lakes Dredge & Dock Corporation in 1905.
-The company was founded in 1809 and is headquartered in Oak Brook, Illinois.
+Great Lakes Dredge & Dock Corporation was founded in 1890 and is headquartered in Oak Brook, Illinois.